albertattard/spring-boot-camp/docs/02-data/06-custom-queries.md

       @AutoConfigureTestDatabase( replace = AutoConfigureTestDatabase.Replace.NONE )
       ```

-      These two annotations prepares our application for tests.
-Usually we can do with just the [`@DataJpaTest`](https://docs.spring.io/spring-boot/docs/current/api/org/springframework/boot/test/autoconfigure/orm/jpa/DataJpaTest.html) (_super_) annotation, but given that we do not want to swap the actual database with an embedded one (such as [H2](https://www.h2database.com/)), we need to fine tune our test setup.
-Without the [`@AutoConfigureTestDatabase`](https://docs.spring.io/spring-boot/docs/current/api/org/springframework/boot/test/autoconfigure/jdbc/AutoConfigureTestDatabase.html) annotation will test will fail to run due to the following exception.
+      These two annotations prepare our application for the repository test.
+Usually we can do with just the [`@DataJpaTest`](https://docs.spring.io/spring-boot/docs/current/api/org/springframework/boot/test/autoconfigure/orm/jpa/DataJpaTest.html) annotation, but given that we do not want to swap the actual database with an embedded one (such as [H2](https://www.h2database.com/)), we need to fine tune our test setup.
+Without the [`@AutoConfigureTestDatabase`](https://docs.spring.io/spring-boot/docs/current/api/org/springframework/boot/test/autoconfigure/jdbc/AutoConfigureTestDatabase.html) annotation, this test will fail to run due to the following exception.

       ```bash
       Caused by: java.lang.IllegalStateException: Failed to replace DataSource with an embedded database for tests.
 If you want an embedded database please put a supported one on the classpath or tune the replace attribute of @AutoConfigureTestDatabase.